Jonas-Zielke/CPCluster/CPCluster_node/README.md

 # cpcluster_node

 `cpcluster_node` is a simple client used to join the CPCluster network.
-It reads the `join.json` file created by the master, connects over TCP and exchanges `NodeMessage` requests.
+It reads the `join.json` file created by the master (use `CPCLUSTER_JOIN` to set a custom path), connects over TCP and exchanges `NodeMessage` requests.
 The token can also be supplied via the `CPCLUSTER_TOKEN` environment variable.

 ## Workflow

 1. Parse `join.json` to obtain the authentication token and master address.
 Set the `CPCLUSTER_TOKEN` environment variable to override the token at runtime.
+Use `CPCLUSTER_JOIN` if the file is stored elsewhere.
 2. Connect to the master and send the token for authentication.
 3. Request the list of currently connected nodes using `NodeMessage::GetConnectedNodes`.
 4. Optionally send further requests, such as `RequestConnection` to another node.